damianfadri/yomicchi/README.md

 ![Yomicchi with dictionaries](./media/yomicchi-main.png)

 ## Usage
-Press and Hold the `Ctrl` key to switch to Snipping mode.
+Press and hold the `Ctrl` key to switch to Snipping mode.
 You should see your entire screen dim a little bit.
 While in Snipping mode, drag your mouse over the Japanese text.
 You should see a blue bounding box appear, indicating the selected area.

 ![Snipping mode example](./media/example-snip.png)